LittleYenMin/docker.github.io/get-started/part4.md

 You can access your app from the IP address of **either** `myvm1` or `myvm2`.

+> notice: In [Part 3](part3.md) our docker-compose.yml make the port mapping 4000:80
+you may need access by the IP address:4000 to visit your docker cluster.

 The network you created is shared between them and load-balancing.
 Run `docker-machine ls` to get your VMs' IP addresses and visit either of them on a browser, hitting refresh (or just `curl` them).